CraterCrash/godot-orchestrator-docs/docs/nodes/dialogue.md

 2. Click on the `Default Scene` button for the **Scene** property.
 3. Locate your new custom scene file in the project, and press **Open**.

-:::info
-We understand that it may be cumbersome to set the **Scene** on each **Show Message** node manually.
+:::tip
-We will be adding an Orchestrator setting in the future to allow setting a custom default scene in the `Project Settings`.
+Rather than setting the custom scene per node, this can be set once in the plugin's settings.

+From the Orchestrator tab, navigate to `File > Settings` and locate `Runtime > Dialogue > Default Message Scene`.
+Locate the custom scene file you would like to be the default, and set the file path.

+Once set, all **Show Message** nodes that refer to _Default Scene_ will use the scene specified by this setting.
 :::

 ### Non-linear conversation flow